Thanhphan1147/CI-CD-with-Jenkins/README.md

 bundle update
 bundle exec fastlane --version
 ```
-3. Have a reade-to-build and deploy iOS app.
+3. Have a ready-to-build and deploy iOS app.
 4. Have a valid appstore distribution and development certificate their corresponding provisioning profiles.

 It is recommended to manualy sign your code and use `match` to handle your certificates and profiles.
 A guide to match can be found [here](https://docs.fastlane.tools/actions/match/)